 4. Premiums Are Not Currently Tax-Deductible

 If you itemize your deductions on your income taxes, you’re allowed to deduct any medical expenses that exceed 7.5% of your adjusted gross income.
 That includes not only the amount you spend on medical treatments, but also the amount you spend on health insurance premiums.

 However, since HCSMs are not insurance, the cost of your monthly share is not considered an insurance premium and is not deductible.
 You can still deduct your actual health care bills if you use an HCSM, but not the cost of belonging to the HCSM itself.

-Paying the entire bill upfront can be very burdensome for patients, especially for expensive treatments.
-Even if they expect the HCSM to reimburse them, it’s not always easy for them to raise enough cash to pay the bill all at once.
+Paying the entire bill upfront can be burdensome for patients, especially for expensive treatments.
+Even if they expect the HCSM to reimburse them, it’s not always easy for patients to raise enough cash to pay the bill all at once.

 Suppose you have an illness you know is definitely included in your HCSM coverage.
-It’s not a pre-existing condition, and it doesn’t run afoul of any behavior restrictions.
+It’s not a preexisting condition, and it doesn’t run afoul of any behavior restrictions.
 You’ve already paid your deductible for the year, and you haven’t yet hit your coverage cap.
-In this situation, your HCSM should pay your medical bill in full, but there’s no guarantee it will.
+In this situation, your HCSM should pay your medical bill in full.
+However, there’s no guarantee it will.

 That means you have no legal remedy if your HCSM:

 - Denies a claim you think should have been paid

 - Says it can’t pay a bill because it doesn’t have the paperwork, even after you’ve submitted it several times